 Many people believe in the existence of special exercises that can create amazing biceps peaks.
 However, is this too good to be true?
 Can exercises really have such a profound effect on your biceps peaks or is everything predetermined by your genes?

+Very often the bodybuilders with prominent biceps peaks have very short muscle bellies and long tendons.
 A good example would be Albert Beckles who is famous for his outstanding genetics and phenomenal biceps peaks.

-You can’t do much about it and if you don’t have the right proportions you won’t have huge bicep peaks no matter what kind of exercises you do.
+The length of your muscle bellies and tendons is 100% genetic.
+Therefore, if you don’t have the right proportions, you won’t have huge bicep peaks regardless of the exercises you do.

 A good example would be the legendary Sergio Oliva who had really big and full biceps but not much of a peak compared to Albert Beckles.

 While the above principles hold true most of the time, there are exceptions.

 The first Mr. Olympia Larry Scott was obsessed with arms and had the best of both worlds – big biceps peaks and full muscle bellies.
 Having said that, Larry Scott’s arms still don’t have pronounced biceps peak in comparison to bodybuilders with shorter muscle bellies.